Earthquakes can be a devastating force of nature, capable of producing a multitude of hazards.

 Mud Volcanoes

-There is an established link between large seismic events triggering mud volcano eruptions across the world.
-In Trinidad, and Eastern Venezuela, one of the many earthquake hazards are the eruption, or formation of new mud volcanoes.
+There is an established link between large seismic events triggering mud volcano eruptions worldwide.
+In Trinidad and Eastern Venezuela, one of the many earthquake hazards is the eruption or formation of new mud volcanoes.

-However, research has shown than in Trinidad, mud volcanoes have erupted during relatively seismically quiet periods (Deville & Guerlias, 2009)
+However, research has shown that in Trinidad, mud volcanoes have erupted during relatively seismically quiet periods (Deville & Guerlias, 2009)

 Update on the Piparo Mud Volcano from AAPG Young Professionals Trinidad & Tobago Chapter: Members of the AAPG visited the Piparo mud volcano this morning and noted fresh mud flow up to 1m from central vent.
 Constant hiss of gas and mud flows.
 SW-NE en echelon dextral fractures have appeared in various places with vertical throw of up to 3cm.
 Some N-S fractures also present with bubbles appearing along some.
 The AAPG will continue to monitor Piparo as we are hit by waves of aftershocks from the earthquake.
 Such aftershocks can potentially trigger a sizeable eruption due to the buildup of pressures at depth over the past 20 years.
 Video: AAPG Young Professionals Trinidad & Tobago Chapter